thecaspiangrey/Vanila-JS-project-1/README.md

-# Vanila JS project-1
+# Frequently asked questions.
-This repo consists all the projects i buld using HTML, CSS and Javscript.
+This page is designed with the goal of providing one stop answers to all the questions asked by clients frequently.